sidpalas/devops-directive-website/content/articles/2020/02/hugo-cloud-build/index.md

     git submodule init
     git submodule update

-but Cloud Builds triggered from GitHub don't have access to the `/.git` directory and these commands will fail.
+but Cloud Builds triggered from GitHub don't have access to the `.git` directory within the repo and these commands will fail.
 The best workaround I could find was to mirror the GitHub repo into a Cloud Source Repository.
 This is already getting more complicated than I had hoped, but the show must go on!

 ### GCP Set Up